DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Experiments

+In addition, Table~\ref{tab:result} shows that when LLMs are fine-tuned without using the proposed emotional knowledge, all of LLaMA-7B, Alpaca, and LLaMA2-7B perform very poor on three emotion recognition tasks.
+This proves that the general priori knowledge of LLMs are not sufficient to handle complex and subjective emotion understanding tasks.
+The emotion-specific knowledge is needed to further deepen their potential.
+In contrast, The proposed DialogueLLM model achieves the state-of-the-art performance across three datasets, which proves the effectiveness of fine-tuning LLMs with task specific knowledge.

+\textbf{MELD.} DialogueLLM achieves remarkable results on the MELD dataset, demonstrating its robustness with a leading F1 score of 71.90\% and an accuracy of 71.96\%.
+This is a significant uptick from the other strong contender on this dataset, SACL-LSTM, which registers an F1 score of 66.45\% and an accuracy of 67.51\%.
+The MELD dataset, known for its realistic conversational scenarios from a popular TV show, poses a challenging benchmark due to its diverse emotional expressions and informal dialogue.
+DialogueLLM's performance here suggests its superior ability to decode nuanced emotional cues within a naturalistic dialogue setting.

+\textbf{IEMOCAP.} DialogueLLM showcases its prowess with an accuracy of 70.62\% and an F1 score of 69.93\%, outstripping the previously leading SACL-LSTM model, which had an accuracy of 69.08\% and an F1 score of 69.22\%.
+The IEMOCAP dataset is unique due to its focus on dyadic conversations with a rich set of emotional annotations, ranging from anger to happiness.
+The high performance of DialogueLLM on this dataset underscores its effectiveness in understanding and interpreting complex emotional dynamics in close-ended conversations.

+\textbf{Emorynlp.} DialogueLLM maintains a competitive edge, securing an F1 score of 40.05\% and an accuracy of 41.88\%.
+DialogueLLM consistently surpasses all of the 15 baselines.
+This performance is indicative of DialogueLLM's versatile capacity to capture emotional nuances across varied conversational contexts

-The experimental results demonstrate the effectiveness of the EmoLLM model in emotion recognition tasks across different datasets.
-It consistently achieves high F1 scores and accuracy, outperforming the majority of the baseline models.
-Notably, EmoLLM's performance is robust across various datasets, which underscores its versatility and reliability in handling different data sources and domains.
+The experimental results demonstrate the effectiveness of the DialogueLLM model in emotion recognition tasks across different datasets.
+It consistently achieves the highest F1 scores and accuracy, outperforming 15 state-of-the-art models.
+Notably, DiaologueLLM's performance is robust across various datasets, which underscores its versatility and reliability in handling different data sources and domains.
+This also suggests a trend where specialized pre-training on tasks closely related to the downstream application can yield significant benefits.

+\textit{Training loss.} The training loss is shown in Figure~\ref{fig:loss}.
+The loss result on MELD dataset shows a rapid initial decrease with some early fluctuations, eventually stabilizing at around a 0.2 loss value.
+The IEMOCAP dataset's training loss drops more abruptly than MELD, suggesting a faster learning rate or easier dataset for the model to learn, and levels off at a lower value near 0.1, indicating a more successful training outcome.
+Lastly, the EmoryNLP dataset's loss decreases smoothly without the volatility observed in the MELD graph, also stabilizing at a loss value just under 0.2.
+This smooth decrease may point to a stable learning process.